 Every few months, someone publishes a prediction that traditional search is dying.
 AI assistants will replace Google.
-Nobody will visit a directory listing ever again.
-Law firms that invested in SEO and directory presence wasted their money — the future is prompt-based discovery, and everything that came before is irrelevant.
+Directory listings will stop mattering.
+Law firms that invested in SEO and directory presence wasted their money because the future is prompt-based discovery.

 The Firms That Show Up in AI Are the Firms That Already Show Up Everywhere

-When someone asks ChatGPT for a personal injury lawyer in Minneapolis, the model doesn't search the internet.
-It draws on patterns learned from its training data — millions of web pages crawled before the training cutoff.
-The firms that appear in those recommendations are the firms that had deep, consistent, well-structured presence across authoritative sources at the time the data was collected.
-Understanding how AI search engines recommend lawyers makes this pattern clear.
-Legal directories, bar association websites, court records, local news, review platforms, firm websites with real content.
+When someone asks an AI assistant for a personal injury lawyer in Minneapolis, the answer may draw from model training data, live retrieval, maps, citations, or a combination of those systems.
+The firms most likely to be represented well are the firms with deep, consistent, well-structured presence across authoritative sources.
+Understanding how AI search engines recommend lawyers makes this pattern clear: legal directories, bar association websites, court records, local news, review platforms, and firm websites with real content all contribute source material.

-When someone asks Perplexity the same question, the system runs a live web search, retrieves current results, and synthesizes them.
-The firms that appear are the ones ranking well in traditional search right now — the same firms with strong directory profiles, consistent citations, and substantive content.
+Retrieval-heavy systems run current searches, retrieve web results, and synthesize them.
+The firms that appear are often the ones ranking well in traditional search now, with strong directory profiles, consistent citations, and substantive content.

 What "Directory Presence" Actually Means Now